leiyangly/HapLongLINEr/README.md

 How to run on a HPRC individual: sh LoopRunHaLoLIFe.sh HG0XXXX where HG0XXXX is the code of an individual in the HPRC project.
+This can also be a list of individuals separated by space.